fabrejc/boogiescape/README.rst

 Overview
 ========
-BoogieScape is a tool for adjusting spatial representations of agricultural landscapes for OpenFLUID modelling platform
+BoogieScape is a tool for adjusting spatial representations of agricultural landscapes for the OpenFLUID modelling platform

 It is written in Python 3 and relies on GDAL packagae for Python 3.